Blog Archive

 "Therefore the Lord himself shall give you a sign; behold, a virgin shall

-, and shall bring forth a son, and thou shalt call his name
+conceive in the womb, and shall bring forth a son, and thou shalt call his name

 Emmanuel."